 Do you have cardboard boxes in your home?
 These are a treasure to roaches because they offer both darkness and shelter.
 The roach may even get lucky if the box is a little damp.
 To make the matters worse, a cardboard is still a good source of food for cockroaches.
 These pets are not picky eaters.
 Even though they like eating food debris, they can also dine on leather, soap, human hair, grease, wallpaper paste, book bindings and cardboards.
 Cockroaches always find a snack wherever they go.

-To eliminate these pests for good, consider contacting Atomic Termite & Pest Control and you’ll get expert help.
+To eliminate these pests for good, consider contacting ACTION Termite & Pest Control and you’ll get expert help.